 Selling homemade food without a permit

-You likely can sell baked goods, such as cakes and cookies.
-However, many states require you to be licensed and to follow other rules before doing so.
+You can likely sell baked goods such as cakes and cookies.
+However, many states require you to be licensed and follow other rules before doing so.

 Hot foods or those that require refrigeration also might be regulated a bit more due to food-safety concerns.